yethranayeh/weather-app/README.md

 If allowed by user, the app also uses _geolocation_ on page load to fetch weather data of user's physical location.

+The user can also add locations to their favorites for quick access to their most recent data.

-The app provides 33 language options, which offer language-based weather results if available.
+The app provides 33 language options, which offers language-based weather results if available.

 ## Built with: